Historical Tales | News | Vampires | Zombies | Werewolves

 |Vampiric tears in True Blood (©HBO)|

-Fact: Because the blood is confined to the eyeball, vampire tears are just as clear as ours.
+Fact: Because the blood is confined to the eyeball, vampiric tears are just as clear as ours.

 Fact: While it's true that the vampirism virus is carried in both vampire blood and their saliva, transmission almost always occurs through biting.
 Contrary-wise, ingestion of vampire blood tends to cause a person to throw it back up, while injection can be outright lethal.

 |Vlad III, aka Prince Dracula|

 Fact: There exists no verifiable evidence that Countess Báthory and Prince Dracula were biological vampires.
 Even the notion that they drank blood is dubious at best, being a likely fabrication created by their enemies to further demonize them.
 Still, "artificial vampirism" was not uncommon throughout history, as blood-feeding was commonly thought to be the sole reason behind vampiric longevity before modern science disproved that claim.

 Fact: While vampires do have heightened senses due to their enlarged amygdalae, they cannot read minds or see the future, only physical expressions and mannerisms.
 This in-turn benefits their powers of persuasion, as they can more easily figure out what to say.
 However, these abilities depend largely on individual skill and experience.
 Their enhanced hearing also allows them to talk discreetly amongst each other, which further reinforced the psychic myth.

 Fact: Although animals and blood bags can get them by for a while, vampires need to feed on live humans to get all the nutrients they require.

-Fact: While it's true that even major injuries can clot within a few minutes, vampire healing rate is only double that of a human's, and they still form scars.
+Fact: While it's true that even major injuries can clot within a few minutes, vampiric healing rate is only double that of a human's, and they still form scars.
 Moreover, although they can regenerate their upper and lower fangs, they cannot regrow lost body parts such as limbs or eyes.